szabgab/real-szabgab.github.io/squash.md

 ## Courts / Clubs

-The information here isonly norder to get a taste of what it might look like.
-For the up-to-date prices and information check the respective court/club.
+The information here is only presented to get a taste of what it might look like.
+For the up-to-date prices and information check the respective courts/clubs.

 * Herzelya [Squash Center Herzelya](https://squash-il.co.il/) 8 courts
     * [Facebook](https://www.facebook.com/israelsquash)